korena/cpp-service-skelaton/README.md

 ## How do I run this?

-You need to install activemq broker locally, start it, then run main.
+You need to install activemq broker locally, start it, then run executable service.

 ## Why are you using CMake this way??